tahczeban/bikesharing/README.md

                                  FIGURE 1: Dashboard of NYC Citibike Info

-The purpose of this analysis was to research and present the Citibike Bike-sharing business visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in Des Moines, Iowa.
+The purpose of this analysis was to research and present the Citibike bike-sharing business proposal visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in Des Moines, Iowa.
 In total there were 2,344,224 trips for the month of August in 2019.
-Of those, 1,900,359 were bikesharing subscribers and 443,865 were customers.
-Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard (FIGURE:1).
+Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard above (FIGURE:1).

 _______________________________________________________________
 ***RESULTS***